Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

 \subsection{Graph Encoding with Dual-Attention Graph Network (DAGN)}

-After constructing modality-specific graphs \( G_s \) and \( G_f \) from source code and bytecode respectively, to encode modality-specific graphs while strengthening the capture of vulnerability-critical local patterns, we propose a \emph{Dual-Attention Graph Network} (DAGN) as the shared backbone for both modalities.
-DAGN comprises two complementary components: (i) a GNN Encoder that incorporates attention to capture relation-aware interactions among neighboring nodes; and (ii) an attention pooling module that generates graph-level embeddings by adaptively weighting nodes, thereby avoiding the loss of salient signals through traditional uniform pooling.
+To prevent vulnerability-critical nodes from being lost during graph aggregation, we design a \emph{Dual-Attention Graph Network} (DAGN) as the shared backbone for both modalities.
+DAGN introduces two mechanisms that act in sequence: a relation-aware GNN encoder that distinguishes edge types when aggregating neighborhood information, ensuring that control-flow edges carrying vulnerability-relevant semantics (e.g., external calls versus ordinary arithmetic) receive differentiated treatment; and an attention-based graph pooling layer that assigns learnable importance weights to individual nodes, allowing the few nodes that participate in vulnerability patterns to survive into the graph-level representation rather than being averaged away by the majority of normal nodes.
 Unless otherwise specified, the teacher (source-side) and student (bytecode-side) employ architecture-matched DAGN encoders.